ibm-cloud-architecture/cloudpak-for-applications/liberty-sessions.md

 # Session state management considerations

-One of the 12 Factor principles is that apps and services should be stateless.
-Many existing monolith applications are heavily relying on HTTP sessions.
-When you are modernizing your application it is a good practice to rearchitect them to be stateless, but but some times it is not an easy task and you need to postpone it for a while.
+One of the [12 factor](https://12factor.net/) principles is that applications and services should be stateless.
+Many existing monolith applications rely heavily on HTTP sessions.
+When you are modernizing your application it is a good practice to rearchitect them to be stateless, but some times it is not an easy task and you need to postpone it for a while.

 There are following methods that you can use in container world to handle session state, depending on your requirements:
 - session affinity